Humanitarian-Making/api/README.md

 This project is built using Typescript in NodeJS (v10.10), ExpressJS and MongoDB.
 It running as a Firebase Function.

 ## Local server
-Install Node v10.10 and Firebase using
+Install NodeJS v10.10 and Firebase using
 ```
 npm install -g firebase-tools
 ```